Risk Identification and Management Basics Training Course

 Key features include:

-- an explanation of current risk-based regulations
+- An explanation of current risk-based regulations.

-- industry best practices for adopting an enterprise-wide approach to integrating risk management across the entire organization
+- Industry best practices for adopting an enterprise-wide approach to integrating risk management across the entire organization.

 Objectives